Geometry-sensitive protrusion growth directs confined cell migration

-Note, we defined a linear elastic coupling (spring constant $k_c$) between the nucleus and the protrusion, which has been used as a key component of several migration models~\cite{bruckner_geometry_2022, ron_one-dimensional_2020, sens_stickslip_2020}.
-In our model, this elastic coupling emerges from the interplay between an increased membrane tension, retrograde flow and myosin contractility.
+The parameter $k_c$ varies with protrusion position through the local pattern width $w_p(x_{\ell/r})$, where $x_{\ell/r}$ is the position of the left/right protrusion.
+Note, we defined a linear elastic coupling (spring constant $k_c$) between nucleus and protrusion, which has been used in several migration models~\cite{bruckner_geometry_2022, ron_one-dimensional_2020, sens_stickslip_2020}.
+In our model, this elastic coupling emerges from the interplay between increased membrane tension, retrograde flow, and myosin contractility.
+For large forces, load-dependent unbinding kinetics of myosin and adhesions can lead to nonlinearity~\footnotemark[\value{footnote}].
+For the experiments considered here, introducing a non-linear coupling between nucleus and protrusion was not needed.
+In rare cases however, we argue that load-dependent unbinding of myosin is detectable through morphological changes: Unbinding cascades result in failure of rear contractility, which can be described by extending our model (Fig. S2~\footnotemark[\value{footnote}]).